raspberrypilearning/guess-the-flag/en/step_1.md

 ### What you will make

-Here is a preview of the game you will make:
+Click on the flag belonging to the country for which you are being asked.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/171279525/?autostart=false" frameborder="0"></iframe>
 </div>

-Click on the flag belonging to the country for which you are being asked.

 ### What you will learn